-During the peek of the COVID-19 State of Emergency Customer Service Officers provided vital information and communication services to the community whilst also continuing to provide administrative support for the delivery of Shire services and operations.
+During the peak of the COVID-19 State of Emergency Customer Service Officers provided vital information and communication services to the community whilst also continuing to provide administrative support for the delivery of Shire services and operations.
 Department of Transport services at the Wyndham office were affected during this time impacting the Wyndham community with alternative arrangements for licence testing and payment services made to accommodate essential requirements.
+The Shire's Records Department has continued to support the ongoing operations of the Shire through the timely provision of information as required and the safeguarding of information developed during the course of business operations.